 For years, San Francisco's Divisadero Street, between Haight and McAllister, was a stretch of unremarkable storefronts frequented by neighborhood locals and few others.
 But after a series of false starts, this eastern tip of NoPa—short for north of the Panhandle—has hummed to life.

 New restaurants and shops seem to open monthly, joining a slew of early game-changers and local institutions, to transform this thoroughfare into one of the city's hottest destinations—and there's ample bicycle parking to boot.
-Paired with the anticipated spring reopening of renovated Alamo Square, home to San Francisco’s famous and much photographed Painted Ladies, the thriving "Divisadero Corridor" should make your list of must-visit San Francisco locales.
+Paired with the anticipated spring reopening of renovated Alamo Square, home to San Francisco’s famous and much photographed Painted Ladies, the thriving "Divisadero Corridor" should make your list of places to visit in San Francisco.

 NoPa's Ol' Stalwarts